All Episodes

 We're in a bus powered by vegetable oil, so we're craving French fries the whole tour.

-This is like Hillary's bus tour for education, except Lori David and uh Cheryl Crow on a bus tour across the country to raise consciousness about global warming.
+This is like Hillary's bus tour for education, except Lori David and Cheryl Crow on a bus tour across the country to raise consciousness about global warming.

-They're riding across the country and they're sounding the warning the British are coming to the British.
+These people are treated as, you know, they're Paul Revere as they're riding across the country and they're sounding the warning British are coming to Britain.

 I'm here because the more I learn about global warming, the more I feel compelled to do something in my own way, whatever it is.